Ottoman Empire in World War I: Entry into World War I

-Ottoman entry into World War I was the result of two recently purchased ships of its navy, still manned by their German crews and commanded by their German admiral, carrying out the Black Sea Raid on 29 October 1914.
+The Ottoman entry into World War I was the direct result of two recently purchased ships of its navy, still manned by their German crews and commanded by their German admiral, carrying out the Black Sea Raid on 29 October 1914.
 There were a number of factors that conspired to influence the Ottoman government and encourage them to enter the war.
-The political reasons for the Ottoman Sultan's entry into the war are disputed, and the Ottoman Empire was an agricultural state in an age of industrial warfare.
+The political reasons for the Ottoman sultan's entry into the war are disputed, and the Ottoman Empire was an agricultural state in an age of industrial warfare.
 Also, the economic resources of the empire were depleted by the cost of the Balkan Wars of 1912 and 1913.
 The reasons for the Ottoman action were not immediately clear.